-I am a monthly payer - why have I received an invoice for my rent? +
+I am a monthly payer - why have I received this letter? +

 Your rent is due weekly in advance so if you choose to pay your rent monthly you should make sure that your account is one month in credit to keep in line with the terms of your tenancy agreement.
 We appreciate that this may be difficult, however, if you can just pay a little extra each month to bring your account into credit this will really help.

 - Last Updated: Friday, 20 September 2019 12:46